Eviction isn’t something anyone really wants to talk about, but it is important for all those living in student accommodation to know the facts.

 If a court does grant a possession order, it is likely that you will be ordered to leave within 14 days.

 In almost all cases an AST is granted for an initial fixed term – this is sometimes called the contractual term.
-This is often 6 months but can be for longer.
+This is often 12 months for students but can be for longer.
 The tenancy agreement will state when the initial term is due to end.
 If you remain in the property after the end of the fixed term, the tenancy continues and becomes a “statutory periodic tenancy”.

 Ending before the end of the initial fixed term: